Ragan Scholars

 What is Ragan Scholars?

-Consistent with the legacy provided by Professor Joseph M. Ragan, whose career spans over 40 years with 29 years as the Chair of the Department of Accounting, the goal of a Ragan Scholar is to think, create, and transform.
+Consistent with the legacy provided by Professor Joseph M. Ragan, whose career spans over 48 years with 29 years as the Chair of the Department of Accounting, the goal of a Ragan Scholar is to think, create, and transform.
 As a classroom educator, Professor Ragan took the lead in curriculum redesign through technology, creating advanced computer applications for classroom use and in so doing, helped engineer the transformation of accounting education.

-This year's Ragan scholars being honored by Dean Joe DiAngelo and Professor Joseph Ragan.
+Ragan Scholars Mitch Kelley '22 (left) and Grace Reed '23 (right) being honored by Dean Joe DiAngelo and Professor Joseph Ragan.

-Who can apply to be a Ragan Scholar?
+Who Can Apply to be a Ragan Scholar?

 A Ragan Scholar must have demonstrated exceptional academic accomplishment within the Accounting Program and intend to enter the field of professional accountancy.
 This project award offers undergraduate accounting students technology-based opportunities enabling them to think through an accounting problem, create a solution, and apply the solution with the use of innovative methods.